G10DRAS/German-G2P-and-Acoustic-Model/README.md

-# German G2P-Acoustic Model
+# German G2P Model and Acoustic Model
-Collection of German Acoustic Model and G2P Model (FST)
+Collection of German Acoustic Model for Pocketsphinx and G2P Model (FST) for Phonetisaurus v0.8